pcgeek86/elgato-streamdeck-powershell/README.md

 ## License

 This software is licensed under the MIT license.
-See `LICENSE.md`.
+See `LICENSE`.

 ## Author